Etheldred Benett: Recognition

 Her unusual first name, one letter away from the male name Ethelred, caused many to suppose that she was a man.
 This mistake occurred when the Imperial Natural History Society of Moscow awarded membership to her under the name of Master Etheldredus Benett in 1836.
 Another example was the grant of Doctorate of Civil Law by Tsar Nicholas I; this doctorate was given to her from the University of St Petersburg at a time when women were not allowed to be accepted into higher institutions.
 German geologists who cited her in their works referred to her as "Miss Benett".

 Bennett lived during a time where many phenomena were explained by religion, including the existence of fossils.
 During her lifetime, many thought fossils were the result of great catastrophes related to religion, like Noah's flood.
 Furthermore, several well-known scientists were members of the clergy.

 Arguably, Benett faced another disadvantage beside her gender: she lived in Wiltshire, and contributing to geology from outside London was challenging.
 Illness and family troubles were other obstacles that prevented her from participating in geology as fully as she might have.

 She met William Smith, the "father" of English geology, and presented him with a Tisbury coral test.
 He mentioned her in his letters to others, such as when he wrote about "ladies in Wiltshire" who had "distinguished themselves in their collections".
 (Torrens 2000 p60) Concurring to John Needham's novel, "Forests of the Dinosaurs – Her work was instrumental within the advancement of Wiltshire's Jurassic Finale, and permitted for the Cretaceous to be connected with the stratigraphy of the Vale of Wardour within the county of Dorset.
-She too communicated with a few other of the ‘giants’ of early fossil science such as Professor William Buckland, Gideon Mantell, Edward Charlesworth, Henry de la Beche, Roderick Impey Murchison and Samuel Woodward furthermore George Lyell who gave us the theory of Uniformitarianism – that the forms of nowadays are the same as those of yesteryear i.e. that ‘the present is the key to the past’.
+She too communicated with a few other of the ‘giants’ of early fossil science such as Professor William Buckland, Gideon Mantell, Edward Charlesworth, Henry de la Beche, Roderick Impey Murchison and Samuel Woodward furthermore George Lyell who gave us the theory of Uniformitarianism – that the forms of nowadays are the same as those of yesteryear i.e. that "the present is the key to the past".

 Her work was recognised and appreciated by notable individuals of the time.
 Mantell described her as "A lady of great talent and indefatigable research," whilst the Sowerbys note her "labours in the pursuit of geological information have been as useful as they have been incessant".

 Benett was chosen as the emblem for the conference ‘The role of women in the history of Geology’ held in November 2005 at the Geological Society of London.

+A memorial board commemorating her achievements as England's 'The First Lady Geologist', is located in the churchyard of All Saints Parish Church, Norton Bavant.